210823-Enterprise/demos/4-servlets-devops/project-1/project-1-specs.md

     - You are welcome to use an external library like Apache DBCP2 like in [these examples](https://www.baeldung.com/java-connection-pooling).

 6. Lightweight session creation
+    - A session is a connection to the database

 7. Session-based caching to minimize calls to the database
     - By "Session-based caching" think of a hashmap or some data struture that you would store previously retrieved objects in.